 Sejanus hoped to consolidate his power and advance himself in the confidence of the emperor, hoping perhaps to become co-consul with Tiberius.
 However, his boldness did not go unnoticed.
 Through the efforts of the future emperors Caligula and Claudius, the plots of Sejanus were made known to the emperor, and Sejanus himself was convicted of maiestas.
 His allies and appointees as well became suspect.

 It is unlikely that Pilate was an incompetent official, for he ruled Judea for a decade from A.D.
 26 to 36.
-It is doubtful that Emperor Tiberius, who insisted on good principal administration, would have retained Pilate for so long, the second longest tenure of any first-century Roman governor in Palestine.
-Nevertheless, the governorship of Judea was a most taxing experience and, aside from Good Friday, it seems from our sources Philo and Josephus that there were a number of other incidents in which Pilate blundered.
+It is doubtful that Emperor Tiberius, who insisted on good principal administration, would have retained Pilate for so long, the second-longest tenure of any first-century Roman governor in Palestine.
+Nevertheless, the governorship of Judea was a most taxing experience, and, aside from Good Friday, it seems from our sources Philo and Josephus that there were several other incidents in which Pilate blundered.